Non-EU visitors can stay in the Schengen countries for maximum 90 days any 180 day period, but the calculation is not easy!

 Date of exit: shall be considered as the last day of stay in the Schengen Area.

-This rule applies only to short-term visitora.
-Periods of stay authorised under a residence permit or a long-stay visa shall not be taken into account in the calculation of the duration of stay on the territory of the Member States.
+This rule applies only to short-term visitors.
+Meaning: periods of stay authorized by a residence permit or long-stay visa are excluded from the calculation of stay duration within Member States.

-Reference to “any 180-day period” implies the application of a “moving” 180-day reference period, looking backwards at each day of the stay (be it at the entry or at the day of an actual check), into the last 180-day period, in order to verify if the 90 days / 180-day requirement continues to be fulfilled.
+When “any 180-day period” is referenced, it implies the application of a “moving” 180-day reference period, looking backwards at each day of the stay (be it at the entry or at the day of an actual check), into the last 180-day period, in order to verify if the 90 days / 180-day requirement continues to be fulfilled.

 What happens if you overstay the 90 days?